 The breathalyzer test – to agree or refuse?

-The first thing the policeman may do on stopping you is to ask you to take the breathalyzer test.
-Keep in mind, these tests are NOT admissible as evidence in court.
-You can REFUSE to take this test when the police man asks you to.
+The first thing the policeman may do to stop you is to ask you to take the breathalyzer test.
+Keep in mind, that these tests are NOT admissible as evidence in court.
+You can REFUSE to take this test when the policeman asks you to.
 However, the policeman may ask you to undergo a more advanced version of this test that is administered at hospitals if he is convinced that your driving ability is severely impaired.
-Refusing to take this test too results in the loss of your license for a one year period.
+Refusing to take this test too results in the loss of your license for one year.
 In addition, you lose points on your license too.
-The breathalyzer test, blood tests and other tests done to determine if you are driving under influence are admissible in court if these are carried out in a hospital.
+The breathalyzer test, blood tests, and other tests done to determine if you are driving under the influence are admissible in court if these are carried out in a hospital.